J&J to pump another $13B into its MedTech business with Shockwave deal

 That’s one of two remaining segments, along with pharmaceuticals, that the company is focused on after splitting off its consumer health division that sells Band Aids and beauty products.

+J&J's Shockwave deal still needs approvals from regulators and shareholders.
+The companies expect to close the acquisition by the middle of this year.

-Shares of New Brunswick, New Jersey-based J&J edged up 31 cents to $152.81 before markets opened Friday.
+Shares of New Brunswick, New Jersey-based J&J edged up 32 cents to $152.82 after markets opened Friday.
+The Dow Jones Industrial Average, of which J&J is a component, also rose slightly.

-Shockwave Medical Inc., which is based in Santa Clara, California, climbed about $5 to $325.05.
+Shockwave Medical Inc., which is based in Santa Clara, California, climbed more than $5 to $325.50.